 And what happens when the oil dissolves?

-The down clusters loose their unique structure – their ability to loft – and your down fill or down/feather mix fill looses it’s functional and monetary value.
+The down clusters loose their unique, interlocking structure or "body"– their ability to loft – and the down in your down or down/feather mix bed pillows looses it’s functional and monetary value.

 Think “flat souffle”.